 The Summer Experience Grant (SEG) is a collection of summer funding awards that provide financial support for students to complete summer unpaid or minimally paid career-related experiences.
 SEG supports students with living expenses, transportation, and travel so that these essential experiences are available to all of our students, who may otherwise not be able to afford them.
 The selection process is competitive, as we receive a large number of high quality applications for a limited amount of funding.
 Each college’s career office reviews applications for their own students.
-Administration of the grant is coordinated by A&S Career Development.
+Administration of the grant is coordinated by Central Career Services and A&S Career Development.

 The Summer Experience Grant application connects students to a variety of summer funding opportunities based on their primary college.
 See details below about the funding available to students:

 - Student Assembly Summer Experience Grant - The maximum award for Student Assembly is $5,000.

 The Dr. JW Landau Summer Experience Fund for Veterans - This award was created in 2021 to support veteran students pursuing unpaid or minimally paid summer experiences, such as internships and research.
 This award is available to undergraduates who have served at least one year of honorable service in one of the US military branches.
 Up to $3600 will be awarded each summer.

 Undergraduate students in the College of Arts & Sciences will be considered for A&S specific awards.
 Visit the eligibility criteria on our website and take the eligibility screening above to determine if your experience qualifies.